-Learning to add your insights and value in the work environment is a process.
-You are learning nuances to each situation you are in.
+Learning to add your insights and value to the work environment is a process.
+You are learning the nuances of each situation you are in.
 Remember, your schooling only allowed you to learn the material within your major.
 It did not fully prepare you for workplace situations like this.
 You may have never been in these situations before and you will be constantly learning how to handle and approach them.

 In other words, you need to be able to understand yourself emotionally in order to understand and work well with others.
 Once you do this, you will begin to thrive in your work with others.

 To be truly successful in the working environment, you must take your EQ and use it to build solid, compatible, and trusting working relationships.
 Those relationships will be with your manager, co-workers, and colleagues from across the organization.
 This is essential in building your "currency" among your colleagues.

 As you are seen as a trusted and effective co-worker, you will gain more and more opportunities to shine.
 One of the most important relationships you can foster is with your direct manager and a mentor.
 Yes, find yourself a mentor either inside the organization or outside.
 Finding both is ideal, actually.
 An inside mentor will help you navigate your company's culture.
 An outside mentor will be objective and not influenced by the company or their position in the company.

 This is one area as a young professional I wished I had latched onto and never let go of.
 Professional mentors are priceless.
 Again, it will take time to build strong colleague relationships.
 Be patient and be authentic—it will pay off in more ways than you can imagine years from now.